woodywff/darts_pt_pp_tf/README.md

 - For `ReduceLROnPlateau`:
 `patience=10, factor=0.5`
-For simplicity, we didn't put these arguments in config.yml.
+We didn't put these arguments in config.yml for simplicity.

 - Don't iter the variable returned by `fluid.layers.create_parameter`, it will not stop at the end but give out the out boundary error.